5 Newsletter Templates To Inspire You

 The Milk Road has developed a distinctive brand identity centered around a fun and friendly tone of voice, which is immediately obvious to visitors with their milkman mascot.

-They don’t use a lot of flashy design in their newsletter, instead opting for a tidy, clean look–but it’s extremely effective in conveying the value of the message.
+They don’t use a lot of flashy designs in their newsletter.
+Instead, they opt for a tidy, clean look–but it’s extremely effective in conveying the value of the message.
 Subtle details, like content breaks with images of their mascot reading the paper or lounging, reinforce the brand identity.

 To create The Milk Road newsletter’s content breaks, they are using custom-created images instead of the standard content break dash.
 To ensure no background color mismatch, the images have a transparent background to take on the background of their newsletter.
 Now if they ever choose to opt for a different color background in their newsletter, they won’t have to recolor all of their custom content breaks.